 Sperm count, form, structure, DNA synthesis, and motility can be affected negatively or positively with lifestyle behaviors that affect dietary choices, body composition, hormonal and nutritional balance.

 Environmental factors such as the presence of pesticides, phthalates, nicotine, caffeine, marijuana, mercury, and over the counter supplements can have negative effects on sperm quality and pregnancy success.

 What Are Fertile Friendly Foods for Men?

 Frequent red meat consumption may not support fertility as well as a greater consumption of organic poultry, low mercury fish, and a Mediterranean style diet.

-Poultry intake among men revealed 13% higher fertilization rate in IVF study.
-Processed meat intake was also associated with lower fertilization rates in conventional IVF, but not with IVF and ICSI.
+Processed meat intake was also associated with lower fertilization rates in conventional IVF, but not with IVF cycles using intracytoplasmic sperm injection (ICSI).